nathanbehailuz/nathanbehailuz/README.md

-###### as of Aug 2024
+###### as of May 2025

 # Hello World!

-My name is Nathan, a rising junior at New York University, majoring in Computer Science with minors in Applied Mathematics and Economics.
-I am currently working as a Big Data research assistant under the guidance of Professor Gabriel-Kohler Derrick at NYU and Professor Jeremy Bowels at University College London.
-My work involves extracting precolonial Ireland data from 40,000 pages using OCR, followed by post-processing and data analysis.

-I also currently work as a **Machine Learning Research Assistant** at the **Center for Responsible AI** at NYU NYC, where I research multi-group intersectional fairness in classification problems.
+My name is Nathan, a rising senior at New York University, majoring in Computer Science with minors in Applied Mathematics.
+I currently work as a Machine Learning Research Assistant at the [Center for Responsible AI](airesponsibly.net) at NYU under Professor [Julia Stoyanovich] (https://engineering.nyu.edu/faculty/julia-stoyanovich), where I research multi-group intersectional fairness in classification problems.
 This includes implementing and evaluating fairness-aware algorithms, designing experiments, refining models, and analyzing fairness thresholds and regions.

+I am also working as a Big Data research assistant under the guidance of Professor Gabriel-Kohler Derrick at NYU and Professor Jeremy Bowels at University College London.
+Our work involves extracting precolonial Ireland data from 40,000 pages using OCR, followed by post-processing and data analysis.

 ## Skills and Interests